 Analysis of results and challenges: Publicly available detailed geologic knowledge is important for energy resource development and management.
 This information must result from the most modern analyses and incorporate all available data in order to identify frontier areas of energy exploration on state lands.
 A critical component of this effort is the publication of geologic reports on a wide range of energy sources.

-During FY2018, Energy Section staff collaborated extensively with geologists from the U.S. Geological Survey, the Texas Bureau of Economic Geology (BEG), and Boise State University.
-The collaboration with BEG involves a compilation of information on key petroleum reservoir and source rock intervals on the North Slope for a multi-national oil company with a major lease position on the North Slope.
+During FY2019, Energy Section staff collaborated extensively with geologists from the U.S. Geological Survey, the Texas Bureau of Economic Geology (BEG), and Boise State University.
+The collaboration with BEG involved a compilation of information on key petroleum reservoir and source rock intervals on the North Slope for a multi-national oil company with a major lease position on the North Slope, resulting in the submission of four reports.
+The collaboration with the BEG is on-going and focusing on petroleum reservoir intervals on the eastern North Slope.

 Target #2: Collect new geologic field data to support resource evaluations of areas prospective for oil, gas and coal